xythobuz/xythobuz.github.io/input/projects/smarthome/espenv.md

 %-->
 </div>

-The source code can be found [on my Gitea server](https://git.xythobuz.de/thomas/esp-env).
+The source code can be found [on Codeberg](https://codeberg.org/xythobuz/esp-env).

 <a class="anchor al2" name="relais_update" href="#relais_update"></a>
 ## Relais Update (August 2022)